AIwzx/Disappear/README.md

 > 🛠️☣️⚠️ Work in progress.

-Think that you just need typing `make the dogs in image gone`, and then the dogs in your image are completely gone.
+Think about you just need typing `make the dogs in image gone`, and then the dogs in your image are completely gone.
 This now can be done along with SAM!

 However, this seems not easy to integrate, we will implement it in 3 phases: